UniMath/agda-unimath/src/modal-type-theory/crisp-cartesian-product-types.lagda.md

       ( is-equiv-map-product counit-flat counit-flat is-disc-A is-disc-B)
 ```

-### A factor is crisply flat discrete if the cartesian product is crisply flat discrete and the other factor is inhabited
+### A factor is a flat discrete crisp type if the cartesian product is a flat discrete crisp type and the other factor is inhabited

 ```agda
   is-flat-discrete-crisp-right-factor-product' :